 - Captain Planet could be seen as a form of this; the show also featured Gaia, who definitely counts.

 - Avatar: The Last Airbender is rife with this.
 Guest stars include the spirit of a local forest, a river-goddess, and the spirits of the Moon and the Ocean.
-Aang himself, the Avatar, was originally suggested to be this in and of himself, but it turns out he's just a regular human who's bonded with the Big Good of all spirits.
+Aang himself, the Avatar, was originally suggested to be this in and of himself, but it turns out he's just the reincarnation of a regular human who bonded with the Big Good of all spirits.

 - Barbie Presents Thumbelina has the tiny Twillerbees, who live in a field of flowers, have the power to make plants grow at an alarming rate, and regularly converse with animals.